Marina Di Guardo

-Marina Di Guardo (born 29 October 1961 in Novara) is an Italian writer.
+Marina Di Guardo (born 29 October 1961) is an Italian writer.

-Biography
+Early life and career

-Marina was born in Novara in a family from Sicily.
-She worked as deputy director of the Blumarine showroom.
-Since 2019, she has been a columnist on the "Mattino Cinque" television program, on Canale 5.
+Born in Novara, Piedmont, to a family from Sicily, she worked as deputy director of the Blumarine showroom.
+Between 2019 and 2020, she made some appearances on the Mattino Cinque television program on Canale 5.

-She is the mother of Chiara Ferragni, Valentina Ferragni, and Francesca Ferragni.
+Her 2019 novel La memoria dei corpi, published by Mondadori, was translated in several countries.
+Her novel Dress code rosso sangue, also published by Mondadori in October 2021, is about a young woman working for a fashion company in Milan whose boss is murdered.

-Her novel La memoria dei corpi (Mondadori) is translated in several Countries.
+Personal life

-Her novel Dress code rosso sangue, published by Mondadori in October 2021, is about a girl working in Milan, the capital of fashion, navigating the aftermath after her boss is murdered.
+Di Guardo is the mother of influencers Chiara, Valentina and Francesca Ferragni, whom she had from her ex-husband Marco Ferragni before divorcing him in 2002.